UniversalDependencies/docs/_cs-dep/iobj.md

 ~~~

 The one exception is when there is a clausal complement.
-Then the clausal complement is regarded as a “clausal direct object” and an object nominal will be an iobj, parallel to
+Then the clausal complement is regarded as a “clausal direct object” and an object nominal will be an `iobj`, parallel to
 the simple ditransitive case:

 ~~~ sdparse